 Francis, a Certified Public Accountant, earned a Bachelors of Business Administration, majoring in Accounting and Organizational Behavior and Business Policy, and minoring in Economics.

 Bios from Chrysalis’ site:

-Managing Director, Chrysalis Ventures
+Managing Director, Chrysalis

 Koleman joined Chrysalis in 1997 and is currently a Managing Director.
 His focus is on investment opportunities in healthcare.
 At Chrysalis, Koleman has worked with HealthMedia (sold to Johnson & Johnson), MedServe (sold to Stericycle, Inc.), Aperture Credentialing (sold to a subsidiary of UnitedHealth Group), Manorhouse Assisted Living (sold to LifeTrust Assisted Living), Primis (sold to LandAmerica Financial Group) and TechRepublic (sold to Gartner Group, Inc.).
 He currently serves on the Board of AfterBOT, Cervilenz, Chronicity, Foundation Radiology Group, HealthTeacher and NextImage Medical.
 He also spearheads Chrysalis’ fundraising efforts.